 - It’s not a race with anyone but it’s your own race against your own clock;

-- Run free and letting go of stress;
+- Run free and let go of stress;

 - Friendships and camaraderie are bonded.
 Support and encouragement during the runs;

-- The tremendous fun and dynamics at the event and participants bursting with energies during the run.
+- The tremendous fun and dynamics at the event and participants bursting with energy during the run.
 Been there, done that;

 - The race shirt, the finisher shirt, medals, goodie bags, etc.

-However before anyone should attempt to embark on the marathon journey, he or she should actually starts slow with patience and training is a must in preparation of this long and tedious but extremely rewarding journey.
+However before anyone should attempt to embark on the marathon journey, he or she should actually start slow with patience and training is a must in preparation for this long and tedious but extremely rewarding journey.
 And you will see the smiles and joys once you have crossed the finishing line knowing that your hard work has paid off!